-- (A) the product of 25% multiplied by the difference between: - (i) our Core Earnings (as defined below) for the previous 12-month period, and - (ii) our weighted average monthly ending Equity for the previous 12-month period multiplied by the greater of (a) 8% or (b) 2% plus the Ten-Year U.S. Treasury Rate (as defined below) for such 12- month period, and - (B) the sum of any incentive compensation paid to our Manager for the first three quarters of such 12-month period (excluding the shares of restricted common stock that will be issued to American Capital, as a component of our Manager's compensation, simultaneously with completion of this offering).
+- (A) the product of 25% multiplied by the difference between: - (i) our Core Earnings (as defined below) for the previous 12-month period, and

+(ii) the weighted average of the issue price per share of our common stock of all of our public offerings of common stock multiplied by the weighted average number of shares of common stock outstanding in such 12-month period multiplied by the greater of (a) 8% or (b) 2% plus the Ten-Year U.S. Treasury Rate (as defined below) for such 12- month period, and

+(B) the sum of any incentive compensation paid to our Manager for the first three quarters of such 12-month period (excluding the shares of restricted common stock that will be issued to American Capital, as a component of our Manager's compensation, simultaneously with completion of this offering).